mbheinen/bpa-ipf-tsp/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4575f8b2a207401a9b55cf5abb6ccdcc)](https://app.codacy.com/manual/mbheinen/bpa-ipf-tsp?utm_source=github.com&utm_medium=referral&utm_content=mbheinen/bpa-ipf-tsp&utm_campaign=Badge_Grade_Dashboard)

-This is a fork of Bonneville Power Administration's Interactive Power Flow (IPF) and Transient Stability Program (TSP).
-IPF and TSP were made public domain by Bonneville Power Administration (BPA) back in 1994.
-The original source code for this repo was obtained from ftp://ftp.bpa.gov, which no longer seems to be available.
+Interactive Power Flow (IPF) is a family of programs for doing power flow studies.
+IPF models the balanced steady-state operation of an electric power network.
+It is used by power system planners and design engineers to investigate electric power networks, determine bus voltage distribution, line real and reactive power flows, line overloads, system reactive requirements, area controls, effect of load shedding, generator dropping, and line outages.

-Interactive Power Flow (IPF) was developed by BPA and its contractors with about 20% of the cost supported by the Electric Power Research Institute (EPRI).
+IPF was developed by Bonneville Power Administraton (BPA) and its contractors with about 20% of the cost supported by the Electric Power Research Institute (EPRI).
 By mutual agreement, as described in EPRI Agreement RP2746-03 entitled Graphical User Interface for Powerflow, March, 1992, all results of this project--including the computer program and its documentation--are to be in the public domain.
 In a separate Memorandum of Understanding with the Western Systems Coordinating Council (WSCC), BPA agreed in March, 1992, to keep WSCC informed of progress, to make its best effort to develop the program according to the Guidelines adopted by the WSCC Computer Program Management Subcommittee, and to make the final results available for possible further development by WSCC.

-The goal is to breathe life into this codebase again.
-The initial step is to get the command line tools working for benchmarking future projects related to power flow or transient stability analysis.
-Note that the original programs had a GUI component built with [Motif X Window], but given how dated it is, it is very unlikely it will ever run without significant effort.
+This is a fork of Bonneville Power Administration's Interactive Power Flow (IPF) programs including the Transient Stability Program (TSP).
+IPF and TSP were made public domain by Bonneville Power Administration (BPA) back in 1994.
+The original source code for this repo was obtained from ftp://ftp.bpa.gov, which no longer seems to be available.
+The goal is to breathe life into this codebase again and continue enhancing it.
+The initial step is to get the command line tools working.
+Note that the original programs had a GUI component built with [Motif X Window], but given how dated it is, it is unlikely it will ever run without significant effort.
 Once the power flow and transient programs are operational, it wil be easier to see if original GUI components can be made to work again.

 ## Building
 The majority of this codebase is Fortran with some C. Both Fortran and C compiler are needed in order to compile it.
 Also, note that to this point it has only been test compiled on CentOS.
 To get the compilers: